Melykuti/COVID-19/comparison.md

 ## The race to squash the SARS-CoV-2 coronavirus pandemic

-22 March 2020 (updated on 30 March 2020), Freiburg i.
-Br., Germany -- There are different visualisations of the coronavirus pandemic mushrooming on the internet.
+22 March 2020 (updated on 13 April 2020), Freiburg i.
+Br., Germany -- There are different visualisations of the spread of the coronavirus pandemic mushrooming on the internet.
 Many of them are more alarmist than insightful.
 My goal on this page is to present an innovation in how to look at the problem.

 ### Background

-[On my landing page](https://github.com/Melykuti/COVID-19/blob/master/README.md) I analyse and try to estimate the number of currently infected and thereby infectious people for you to understand the danger to your health.
+[On my first analysis page](https://github.com/Melykuti/COVID-19/blob/master/global.md) I analyse and try to estimate the number of currently infected and thereby infectious people for you to understand the danger to your health.
 Many dashboards report cumulative numbers of all detected cases.
 This is informative about the extent of the problem but it is alarmist because it is ever less meaningful as many patients recover and some die.
 There are dashboards reporting the number of deaths caused by this disease.
 While the victims deserve our thoughts and every one of them should inspire us to step up our efforts, this information is not actionable.
 It's too late to help them.

 In the exponential growth phase, it is beyond comprehension to digest number each day which is a significantly larger than the day before.
 It is more useful to present the growth rate from one day to the next.
 This number is rather sensitive to random effects, to the timing of data reporting and so on.
 For this reason I proposed to look at the problem in logarithmic space, so I take the logarithm of the case numbers.
 To flatten out random noise, I fit a linear regression to this curve in the logarithmic space over four to fourteen data points (days).
 From this fit, from the slope of the straght line, I compute the **daily increase rate** of the cumulative number of infected people and the **doubling time** of the same quantity.
 These quantities are both easy to comprehend and insightful.
 Moreover, their being time series, they enable the tracking of the success or inadequacy of pandemic control measures.